thenfour/Somatic/README.md

-# Somatic tracker
+# Somatic: A music tracker for the TIC-80

-The idea of Somatic tracker is that a real tic80 is used as the sound engine, but the tracker interface is a web-based SPA with more ... ergonomics.
+The main idea of Somatic tracker is that a real tic80 is used as the sound engine, but the tracker interface is a web-based SPA with more ... ergonomics.

+It also augments the built-in `music()` player with new features.

 features you might find interesting: